RalphHightower/blog/_posts/2024-11-28-TrumpFoxesGuardingHenHouses.md

 5. **Neuralink**: Musk co-founded Neuralink, a neurotechnology company developing implantable brain–machine interfaces⁶.
 6. **xAI**: This is Musk's artificial intelligence company, launched in 2023, aiming to understand the true nature of the universe⁴.

-Musk's involvement in these companies showcases his diverse interests and ambitious goals, from sustainable energy to space exploration and artificial intelligence.

 Source: Conversation with Copilot, 11/28/2024
 (1) The Complete List of Elon Musk Companies - Thomasnet. https://www.thomasnet.com/insights/elon-musk-companies/.
 (2) List of Elon Musk Companies: How the Tech Mogul Manages Them All - Observer. https://observer.com/2023/10/elon-musk-companies-key-people/.